Cornell University, Warren Hall

-SGH designed structural alterations that included a vertical addition for an MEP penthouse, leveling of certain tiered classrooms and the addition of tiers at others, accommodations for a new elevator and new vestibules, lowering of the basement for a new mechanical floor, reframing and strengthening certain floor areas, framing openings for MEP services, and reconfiguring stairs and lobbies.
+SGH designed structural alterations associated with constructing a vertical addition for an MEP penthouse, leveling certain tiered classrooms and adding tiers at others, adding a new elevator and vestibules, lowering the basement for a new mechanical floor, reframing and strengthening certain floor areas, framing openings for MEP services, and reconfiguring stairs and lobbies.

-The project goals for the building enclosure included improving energy performance, maintaining the historic aesthetic, and meet LEED Gold requirements.
-Highlights of SGH's building enclosure work include the following:
+The building enclosure goals included improving energy performance, maintaining the historic aesthetic, and achieving LEED Gold requirements.
+Highlights of our building enclosure work include the following:

-- Conducted a complete hands-on survey of the facade and provided repair recommendations based on findings
+- Conducting a hands-on survey of the facade and recommending repairs

-- Conducted transient moisture vapor drive analysis of the masonry walls to determine the effects of insulating the mass masonry wall on the interior
+- Analyzing transient moisture vapor drive through the masonry walls to determine the effects of insulating the mass masonry wall on the interior

-- Completed related material testing to determine the existing brick material properties necessary for the analysis
+- Performing material testing to determine the existing brick material properties for the analysis

-- Assisted the MEP designer with developing thermal properties for the enclosure materials for their whole building energy analysis
+- Assisting the MEP designer with developing thermal properties for the enclosure materials for their whole building energy analysis

-- Worked with FXFowle to develop replacement window options that provide modern thermal performance, but replicate the look of the original steel projecting windows
+- Collaborating with FXFowle to develop window replacement options to provide modern thermal performance, while replicating the look of the original steel windows